Yeongj/crew-calander/README.md

 *   **`crew-calander` Solution:**
     1.  **Capture:** Take a screenshot of the monthly schedule in the Crew App.
     2.  **Parse:** `crew-calander` uses OCR (RapidOCR) and computer vision (scikit-image) to detect the calendar grid and extract text from each cell in the screenshot.
-    3.  **Enrich:** Fetches flight schedule data from the Taiwan TDX Transport Data API to enrich parsed flights with departure/arrival airports and times.
+    3.  **Enrich:** Fetches EVA Air (`BR`) flight schedule data from the Taiwan TDX Transport Data API to enrich parsed flights with departure/arrival airports and times.
-    4.  **Export:** A parsed roster preview is displayed in the app, ready for calendar export.
+    4.  **Export:** Download a single `.ics` file compatible with both iOS and Android calendars.

 ---